Higher H\"older regularity for the fractional $p$-Laplace equation in the subquadratic case: Introduction

 \subsection{Known results}

-Equations involving the fractional $p$-Laplacian first appeared in \cite{IN}.
-There existence, uniqueness, and the convergence to the $p-$Laplace equation as $s$ goes to $1$, are proved in the viscosity setting.
+The first appearance of equations similar to the fractional $p$-Laplacian that we are aware of is in \cite{IN}.\nc There existence, uniqueness, and the convergence to the $p-$Laplace equation as $s$ goes to $1$, are proved in the viscosity setting.
 The starting point of the regularity theory was \cite{DKP}, where the local H\"older regularity was proved, using a nonlocal De Giorgi-type method.
 See also \cite{DKP2}, for a related Harnack inequality.
 The paper \cite{BP} contains several useful regularity estimates for the inhomogeneous equation.

 The literature on related H\"older regularity results is vast and we only mention a fraction.
 A local regularity result using viscosity methods was obtained in \cite{Li}.
 In \cite{Co}, nonlocal analogues of the De Giorgi classes are introduced and used to prove regularity results in a very general setting.
 We also seize the opportunity to mention that fractional De Giorgi classes has been used in the context of local equations in \cite{Mi}.